Five Common Types of Domestic Abuse That Impact a Divorce Case

 If you need help navigating through a tricky or abuse divorse case, get in touch with The Law Office of Jordan B. Rickards in New Jersey.
 Our aggressive style has helped us win numerous cases, and we will put our full effort in getting you the results you deserve.

 Common Abusive Behaviors During Divorce

 Under Section 2A:34-2 of the New Jersey Statutes, extreme cruelty and acts of violence are grounds for obtaining a divorce in the state.
-However, there are plenty of times when this type of behavior does not happen during the married but instead becomes an issue in divorce proceedings.
+However, there are plenty of times when this type of behavior does not happen during the marriage, but instead becomes an issue in divorce proceedings.

 Domestic abuse is generally about wanting to have control of the victim and influencing his or her actions or behaviors.
-In resolving divorce-related issues such as marital property division, alimony, or child custody and support, anger, fear, and frustration can cause a once-rational spouse to act out in potentially abusive ways.
+In resolving divorce-related issues such as marital property division, alimony, or child custody and support, emotions like anger, fear, and frustration can cause a once-rational spouse to act out in potentially abusive ways.
 Behaviors you may end up encountering in your former spouse include:

 Name-calling and put downs are common tactics among domestic abusers.
 The intent is often to manipulate you or get you to doubt yourself.
 Unfortunately, it is a tactic frequently employed when attempting to negotiate divorce settlements.

-Having our experienced New Jersey divorce attorney on your side can prevent this from occurring.
+Having our experienced New Jersey divorce attorney on your side can prevent this from occurring!
 We can deal directly with your spouse’s legal counsel, minimizing your interactions and monitoring all communications.